johnemmanuelbond/loggers.larders/content/Articles/Canoe Trip!.md

 #### Day 10

-At the end of the ninth day you camp at the edge of the river and Alberta gives you a low-down on what you're expecting:
+At the end of the ninth day you pull your canoes ashore and camp at the edge of the river.
+Alberta gives you a low-down on what to expect:

 "So, friends, I cannot lie this is very exciting.
 I'm going to lead you to this clearing and by the way its arranged there's no way it can be natural.
 The meadow itself is almost perfectly circular, about 200 feet across, and this weird rock formation just stops right at the middle!
 On top of that, I think there's something living in it!
 I'm pretty quiet myself and got close enough to see an, I don't know, masoned(?) texture on the inside of its cave.
 If this is what I think, its a remnant of something truly ancient, so we need to be careful not to disturb anything."

-After you pull your canoes ashore, the trek to the site takes about 6 hours of cutting through thick taiga underbrush, and you reach the clearing Alberta spoke of, dominated by this strange mound, and the rush of curiosity.
+The trek to the site takes about 6 hours of cutting through thick taiga underbrush, and you reach the clearing Alberta spoke of, dominated by this strange mound, and the rush of curiosity.